Titwik/Deep-Learning-Malaria-Detection/README.md

 | --- | --- |
 |  ![image](https://github.com/user-attachments/assets/2e6dc6c1-a9f2-444d-8ace-c0752a190918) | ![image](https://github.com/user-attachments/assets/61afb00b-c64d-40c4-8f4a-87e84d186e1f)  |

+The images above depict the same cell infected with malaria in both RGB and HSV.

 ## Model Building

 Two models are developed to investigate the effectiveness of a computer vision model for malaria detection.